Chromosome 5q deletion syndrome

 Chromosome 5q deletion syndrome is an acquired, hematological disorder characterized by loss of part of the long arm (q arm, band 5q33.1) of human chromosome 5 in bone marrow myelocyte cells.
 This chromosome abnormality is most commonly associated with the myelodysplastic syndrome.

 It should not be confused with "partial trisomy 5q", though both conditions have been observed in the same family.

-This should not be confused with the germ line cri du chat (5p deletion) syndrome which is a deletion of the short arm of the 5th chromosome.
+Diagnosis is achieved through marrow biopsy.

 Presentation

 The 5q-syndrome is characterized by macrocytic anemia, often a moderate thrombocytosis, erythroblastopenia, megakaryocyte hyperplasia with nuclear hypolobation, and an isolated interstitial deletion of chromosome 5.
 The 5q- syndrome is found predominantly in females of advanced age.